MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/Block-SmbClientAccessToServer.md

 ```

 This command blocks SMB client access to a server named "Server01" for the based on the client's
 certificate.
-This command runs without prompting for confirmation as the `-Force` parameter is set
+This command runs without prompting for confirmation as the **Force** parameter is set
 to `$true`.

 ## PARAMETERS